 Records of controlled drugs (CD) and patient returned CDs were seen as being kept.
+The address that a CD was received from was often not included in the records examined.
+There were annotations to the CD registers present that had not been signed and dated appropriately.
 A sample of a random CD was checked for record accuracy and was seen to be correct.
 CD balance checks were carried out monthly.
+Patient returned and expired CDs were separated from regular CD stock and labelled appropriately.

 Date checking was carried out regularly and records were kept to demonstrate this.
 The fridge temperatures were recorded daily and were always in the 2 to 8 degrees Celsius range.
-A responsible pharmacist (RP) record was kept electronically and the responsible pharmacist notice was displayed in pharmacy where patients could see it.
-The private prescription and specials records were retained and were in order.
-The emergency supply records were retained but some entries omitted the reason for the supply when it was made at the request of a patient.
+A responsible pharmacist (RP) record was kept electronically.
+The responsible pharmacist notice was displayed where the public could clearly see it.
+But it was incorrect at the start of the inspection and this was promptly corrected by the pharmacist.
+The private prescription, emergency supply and specials records were retained and were in order.

 Staff were seen to be following the company information governance policy.
 Confidential waste was separated and collected by the company for destruction.
 The computer screens were all facing away from the public and access to patient confidential records was password protected.
 All confidential information and patient sensitive information was filed away in the pharmacy.
 Staff explained that they were aware what signs to look out for that may indicate safeguarding issues in children and vulnerable adults.
-Contact details were not immediately available for safeguarding referrals, advice and support.
+But the pharmacy team could not readily locate contact details for local safeguarding referrals, advice and support.